wmde/WikidataBuilder/README.md

 * Running linting and tests: grunt integrate (or npm test)
 * Removing the builds: grunt clean
 * To see all available commands: grunt --help

+## Using a build

+Requirements:

+* PHP 5.3 or later
+* A recent MediaWiki installation

+A build can be seen as a big MediaWiki extension that has no further dependencies.